What is feline infectious peritonitis?

 Is there any treatment for FIP?

-FIP is fatal in almost all cases.
+Historically, FIP has been fatal in almost all cases.
 Supportive treatments may extend longevity and improve quality of life, but there is no proven cure.
-Anti-inflammatory drugs such as corticosteroids (e.g., prednisolone), in combination with certain drugs that suppress the immune system (e.g., cyclophosphamide), may temporarily reduce inflammation and improve the cat’s quality of life.
+Anti-inflammatory drugs such as corticosteroids (e.g., prednisolone), in combination with certain drugs that suppress the immune system (e.g., cyclophosphamide) may temporarily reduce inflammation and improve the cat’s quality of life.
 While experimental treatments are being investigated, access to these treatments has been limited and has prevented a specific treatment protocol from being proven effective; however, they may offer a possible cure for a disease that was considered inevitably fatal.

 "Supportive treatments may extend longevity and improve quality of life, but there is no proven cure."